10 Strong Ways To Make Any Narcissist Respect You

 3. Predict their mood shifts and choose your days.

-Once you learn to predict their mood shifts early on, you can win their respect and get them to do you favors during their good mood periods.
+But the thing is, it is a predictable behavior most of the time.
+Once you learn to read their mood shifts, you can win their respect and get them to do you favors during their good mood periods.

 What upsets them most is people criticizing them or holding them responsible for a mess-up.
 Don’t trigger their fears by pointing out their mistakes and dereliction of duties.